ashish-b10/tournament_manager/postgresql.md

     pip3 install psycopg2 pelican

+Alternatively, uncomment the relevant portions of requirements.txt and reinstall it using

+    pip3 install -r requirements.txt

 If the above installations fail, then it might be necessary to install the following packages:

     sudo apt-get install postgresql postgresql-contrib libffi-dev